 The gold standard of drug-free insomnia treatment is Cognitive Behavioral Therapy for Insomnia (CBT-I).
 CBT-I is a type of psychotherapy that helps you develop healthy sleep habits and challenge your distorted thinking around sleep.

 Components of CBT-I include cognitive restructuring, sleep restriction, stimulus control, and relaxation techniques.

 By incorporating these elements in tandem, CBT-I can help free you from sleeping pill dependency and get you back on your own natural rhythm.

 You don’t need to spend another sleepless night worrying.
-If you’re ready to sleep better, longer, and without medication, start by taking our sleep assessment.
+If you’re ready to sleep better, longer, and without medication, start by taking our sleep quiz.